ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

     the previous transfer (transmit).

 -   **1.2.5 The default sensor configuration** (8 Bytes) related to the domain (see above).
-An a table of configuration control structured by lines (number of fields, data).
-To initialize a data stream at the boundary of the graph, the graph description text file gives the bit-fields of the desired configuration, or let all the bits at "0", for the default configuration of the platform firmware.
+This is a table of configuration controls structured by lines (number of fields, data).
+To initialize a data stream at the boundary of the graph, the graph description text file gives the bit-fields of the desired configuration, for the default configuration of the platform firmware.
 In the example below a microphone path can be configure with the number of channels (3 bits on the LSB, 8 configurations possible), the manifest proposes 3 options with 1, 2 and 8 channels.
-The two bits (4 options) allocated to the frame-size options have only 2 options:
-    10ms and 16ms frame lengths :
+The two bits (4 options) allocated to the frame-size options have only 2 options: 10ms and 16ms frame lengths :

 > /\* tuning of AUDIO_REC_STREAM_SETTING \*/
 >